 William Arbour

-I am currently a PhD candidate in economics at the University of Toronto and am on the 2022-2023 market.
-I am available for an interview at your convenience.
+I am currently a PhD candidate in economics at the University of Toronto.
+I will join the University of Montreal as an assistant professor in June 2023.

 My job market paper studies the effects of cognitive-behavioral therapy on incarcerated offenders using novel micro data.